+Tariffs

+TCQ and TCX tariffs are US$1.14 per Mmbtu in the base year (1996) contractually escalated at 0.5% per year.
+TCQ and TCX tariffs are take or pay tariffs.
+In addition there is a throughput charge equal to US$0.002 per Mmbtu actually shipped.
+The throughput charge is escalated at 3.5% per year from the base year, 1996.
+TCO volumes have been pre paid therefore, there is no additional tariff.
+The prepayment from Gaspetro to TBG in the amount of US$302 million has been recognized as a liability deferred income and is being amortized over 40 years.
+The prepayment was part of the funding for construction of the pipeline.

+O&M

+O&M expenses are projected to be US$23.7 million, escalated at US CPI.

+Depreciation

+PP&E is depreciated over 20 years in accordance with local regulations

+Financing

+Financing assumptions for Phase I of the pipeline includes nine tranches of debt as follows

+UNDELETE TARIFFS, O&M, DEPRECIATION, FINANCING LANGUAGE AND ADD DELETED TABLE!!!

+[Sandeep Help]

 Taxes

-The effective tax rate is 34%, which includes social contribution of 9% [needs to be fixed to 9% - need to decide if it is until 2002 or 2003], income tax of 15% and additional income tax of 10% on income in excess of R$240,000.
+The effective tax rate is 34%, which includes social contribution of 9% through 2002 and 8% thereafter, income tax of 15% and additional income tax of 10% on income in excess of R$240,000.
 TBG generates accumulated net operating losses of approximately US$188 million through 2003.
 However, net operating losses are used to reduce each year’s cash taxes subject to certain limitations.
 The NOL carry-forward and its utilization is limited to 30% of any year’s taxable income and have no expiration date.

+[Tariffs O&M depr financing table]

 Capital Expenditures

 Through December 31, 1999, TBG has invested US$1.4 billion in capital expenditures.
-Capital expenditures in 2000 and 2001 are projected to be US$80.3 million and US$138.6 million, respectively as the southern leg of the pipeline is completed in 2000 and compression is added in 2002.
+Capital expenditures in 2001 are projected to be US$138.6 million, as compression is added in 2002.
 The capital expenditures for the compression are as follows: